 Addendum 11 Feb 2010: Dr. Meikeljohn reports that the sequences and associated data are scheduled to appear in BOLD and NCBI GenBank as soon article appears in print edition.

 This entry was posted on Tuesday, February 9th, 2010 at 12:25 am and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.